Skip to main content

 Viewing Configured Interfaces Details

-There is a flexibility that any ethernet interface on the EdgeOS System (applicable for all products) can be configured as either WAN interface, LAN interface or for VSAT management.
+There is a flexibility that any ethernet interface on the KonnectOS System (applicable for all products) can be configured as either WAN interface, LAN interface or for VSAT management.
 Along with this flexibility, VLANs can be configured on the interfaces and the same can be configured as WAN sub-interface or as LAN access port.

 Interfaces are physically labelled on the hardware device as WAN or LAN, but can be configured as either a WAN or LAN port depending on the needed function

-• Login into the EdgeOS Portal.
+• Login into the KonnectOS Portal.

 • Select the Interfaces option from the side menu bar.